-A stream of recent studies informed by Thorson and Wells’s curated flows framework has shown that the impact of political messaging also depends on the type of actor who is delivering it, as the same political message received from different types of sources may have a different impact on attitudes and behavior.
-For example, recent research indicates that statements by celebrities and online influencers seem to affect the public's real-world beliefs compared to similar statements by non-celebrities (Alatas et al., 2019; Alrababa’h et al., 2021; Suuronen et al., 2021).
-In the realm of media sources, research has shown that high levels of exposure to media outlets with high levels of political content shape political knowledge and behavior, including the propensity to vote (de Vreese and Boomgaarden, 2006).
-Turning to the domain of peer networks, research by Graham et al. (2015) showed that over half of the political discussions in online forums in the U.K. led to at least one political action.
-The importance of the clear identification of actors is evident in Taylor et al.’s (2022) large-scale longitudinal field experiment which showed that content provided by anonymous sources is less impactful on viewers’ opinions and behaviors compared to content shared by identified individuals with known reputations.
-Taken together, this emerging research indicates that the messenger's identity may be as important as the message itself.
+Several recent studies informed by Thorson and Wells’ curated flows framework have shown that the impact of political messaging also depends on the type of actor delivering it, as the same political message received from different types of sources may have divers impacts on attitudes and behavior.
+For example, recent research has indicated that statements by celebrities and online influencers seem to affect the public’s real-world beliefs compared to similar statements by non-celebrities (Alatas et al., 2019; Alrababa’h et al., 2021; Suuronen et al., 2021).
+Regarding media sources, research has shown that high levels of exposure to media outlets with high levels of political content shape political knowledge and behavior, including the propensity to vote (de Vreese and Boomgaarden, 2006).
+Research by Graham et al. (2015) into peer networks showed that over half of the political discussions in online forums in the United Kingdom led to at least one political action.
+The importance of the clear identification of actors is evident in Taylor et al.’s (2022) large-scale longitudinal field experiment, which showed that content provided by anonymous sources has less impact on viewers’ opinions and behaviors compared to content shared by identified individuals with known reputations.
+Taken together, this emerging research indicates that the messenger’s identity may be as important as the message itself.

 Who is Heard and by Whom in Political Communication

-A central element in democratic theory is the expression of ideas to allow public information-sharing and deliberation (Habermas, 1984).
-While research on the ways citizens construct their information diets certainly precedes the digital era (Katz and Blumler, 1974; Sears and Freedman, 1967), the shift to online media – accompanied by the weakening of traditional gatekeepers, and the context collapse that is common on social media (Davis and Jurgenson, 2014) – calls for renewed attention to the fundamental question of who is being heard in modern political communication.
-Addressing this question is important for advancing our understanding of the extent to which social media, and information systems more broadly, fulfill their egalitarian potential (Allen, 2015) or reinforce old political structure and power as the weapon of the strong (Hindman, 2009).
+A central element in democratic theory is allowing the expression of ideas to facilitate public information-sharing and deliberation (Habermas, 1984).
+While research on the ways citizens construct their information diets precedes the digital era (Katz and Blumler, 1974; Sears and Freedman, 1967), the shift to online media, accompanied by the weakening of traditional gatekeepers and the context collapse that are common on social media (Davis and Jurgenson, 2014), warrants renewed attention to the fundamental question of who is being heard in modern political communication.
+Addressing this question is important for advancing our understanding of the extent to which social media, and information systems more broadly, fulfill their egalitarian potential (Allen, 2015) or reinforce old political structures and power as the weapon of the strong (Hindman, 2009).